kaybutswag/liriNodeApp/README.md

 2. spotify-this-song and movie-this can take values of songs and movies, respectively, but they MUST BE IN QUOTES.
 There will be suggestions if your input is invalid

 Examples:
- you could type "node liri.js movie-this 'home alone'"or "node liri.js my-tweets"
+ In your command line of your bash or terminal, you could type "node liri.js movie-this 'home alone'"or "node liri.js my-tweets"